This is a guide on how to tell if someone has blocked you on Snapchat.

 - They have deactivated their Snapchat account.

 - You mistakenly pressed the Clear Conversation button and hid their messages.
-Unlikely, but still worth mentioning.
+This is unlikely, but still worth mentioning.

 - They have blocked you.